 More fussing around.
 Then, I’m using pastel pencil to sketch in the whiskers.

-This painting measures about 8″ x 5.5″ and I’m going to make a special white mat for it and I’m thinking of framing it in a simple 11″x14″ black frame.
+This painting measures about 8″ x 5.5″ and I’m going to make a special white mat for it and I’m thinking of framing it in a simple 11″x14″ black or wood frame.
 As soon I’ve got that accomplished it will go up for sale in my shop (which is here on this site, you can buy directly from me).
 I’ll probably have prints of it as well.

 If you’re new to my blog and website have a look at my ‘About’ page in the menu at the top.
 I’m an artist – a painter mostly.
 I paint a variety of subjects including cranes, ravens and crows as well as anything having to do with nature especially trees.
 If you’re interested in my art, I have a newsletter mailed about once a month that gives you special status for invitations, birthday greeting and more.
 Sign up here for it.